XeO3-git/109an/README.md

 Hi!
 I am Logan.
 I am interested in embedded development, and low level programming.

-I know Java, Python, C, and a little Rust.
+I also love tinkering with my Linux desktop and homelab!